-Diwali is the biggest event in the calendar for a Hindu in India and abroad.
+Astrological Significance of Diwali – Diwali is the biggest event in the calendar for a Hindu in India and abroad.
 It was on this day that Lord Rama came back to Ayodhya with his beloved wife, Sita and brother Lakshman.
 Lord Rama spent 14 years in a forest in exile and freed Sita from the clutches of Ravana in Lanka after killing him.
 We celebrate Diwali and light lamps or diyas to express the joy of the return of Rama and Sita and welcome them back home.
 Diwali is celebrated on the 15th tithi in the month of Kartik as per the Hindu calendar.
-This year, Diwali will be celebrated on 14 November 2020.
+This year, Diwali will be celebrated on 24 October 2022.

 Diwali is not a single day enjoyment.
 It is a five-day-long festival that starts with Dhan Teras.
 People worship Maa Lakshmi and Lord Kuber, the gods that grant the boon of wealth to devotees.
 Doing pooja on this day gives wealth and prosperity.
 The next day is Narak Chaturdashi.
 Diwali is celebrated after this.
 Annakoot festival arrives on the next day of Diwali and the fifth day is celebrated as Bhai Dooj.

 Astrological Significance Of Diwali

 People wait for Diwali the whole year and celebrate it with great pomp and joy.
 The festival has a special astrological significance.
 It’s the day of the new lunar year.
 In some places in India, people celebrate it as a harvest festival.
 The position of planets on Diwali is very good hence it helps in granting wealth and happiness to everyone.
 Sun and Moon are in the same position and conjunct with each other during the festival of Diwali.
 This increases harmony in the family and life of people.